tlegx/3xplus1/README.md

 ```
 python main.py
 ```
 in a terminal or you can simply double-click to run it.
-Follow the instruction to begin.
+Follow the instruction to begin.</br>
 ***Notice:*** to prevent an indefinite "4, 2, 1" loop, a check had been added and exits from the loop after 5 times.
 ## Increasing the interval
 By default, the interval between each math operations is ***0.5 seconds***.
 Since the code is licensed under the [MIT License](https://github.com/tlegx/3xplus1/blob/master/LICENSE), you are free to change this value (and other bits of the code too, without permission!) to whatever you'd like.